How Accounting Firms Grow Revenue Beyond Tax Season

 Key Takeaways

-- UK accounting firms generate 60-70% of annual fees during a 12-week filing window (ICAEW Practice Management Survey, 2024)
+- UK accounting firms typically generate the large majority of annual fees during a 12-week filing window

 - Advisory services carry significantly higher margins than compliance work